SamWithADot/TMCC_Bot_Public/README.md

   - /Self_Timeout <duration>: Times you out for the duration you ask for
   - /Other_Archive: Sends one big embed with all the discord invite links.
 Still WIP, need to make it look better.
 (Owner)

 ### Any suggestions or ideas are welcome, but keep in mind that it might take some time.
-Report bugs here instead of pings.